Skip to main content

 • Adverse Lipid Changes ∞ As mentioned, LDL cholesterol and triglycerides tend to rise, while protective HDL cholesterol falls, promoting the development of atherosclerotic plaques in the arteries.

-These changes collectively accelerate the progression of (CVD).
+These changes collectively accelerate the progression of cardiovascular disease (CVD).
 Studies have consistently shown that women’s risk of heart attack and stroke increases significantly after menopause, eventually matching that of men.
 Women who experience early menopause, whether naturally or surgically, face an even greater risk of developing CVD at a younger age.
 This highlights that the menopausal transition is a critical period for cardiovascular health monitoring and intervention.

 Neurocognitive and Mood Alterations